Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 Use The Platinum Card® from American Express to earn more miles

 Frequent travelers will find lots of value out of this card.
 You’ll earn 5x points on flights booked directly through the airline or Amex travel portal.
 This point value extends to hotels as well, provided you book through Amex’s portal.
+Starting January 1, 2021, however, your 5x points on flights will be capped at $500,000 annually, reverting to 1x points after that.

 Best credit card rewards program for booking travel: Chase Ultimate Rewards